A975/Banasthali-Guest-House-/README.md

 2)the joined faculty
 3)the ex students
 4)the gaurdians
-the information about Banasthali Guest how can the guest book a room seek  permission from the the respective authorities to visit bansthali and booka room of their choice.
+the information about Banasthali Guest how can the guest book a room and seek  permission from the the respective authorities to visit Banasthali Vidyapith for valid reasons.